echelonka/diaryweb/README.md

 # diaryweb

-This is an examination web application made for JavaScript professional courses at IT Education Academy in May, 2017.
+This is an examination web application made for JavaScript professional courses at IT Education Academy in May 2017.

 The web-application has the following functional:
 * registration and authorization: